My Life in Rugby: Budge Pountney – former Northampton and Scotland back row

 I didn’t really want to go into coaching but Saints were not in a great place so I agreed to step in with Paul Grayson.

 That was a very tough time.
-I had played rugby for the friendships and working with guys you had been playing with was very difficult.
+I had played for the friendships and working with guys you had been playing with was very difficult.

 After five years away from it, working as a citing officer, I am now coaching at a school in the New Forest.
 It’s good fun working with some enthusiastic youngsters.